 Heat distribution in copper cookware is the best of all the pans available—however, as we said before, it isn’t healthy to cook with copper for every meal.

 One alternative to solid copper is stainless steel cookware with a copper core.
-These offer chefs a greater control over temperature, while reducing hot spots and eliminating the danger of ingesting copper’s chemical elements.
+These offer chefs greater control over temperature while reducing hot spots and eliminating the danger of ingesting copper's chemical elements.

 Another alternative to copper or copper-core cookware is anodized aluminum cookware.
-These employ a special coating that makes the interior of a pot or pan non-stick while maintaining its aluminum core.
-Anodized aluminum pans are darker in color, sturdier in construction, and more expensive than plain aluminum cookware.
+These add a special coating that makes the cookware’s interior non-stick and creates a darker color, burlier construction, and more expensive price tag than non-anodized aluminum versions.

 Gas ranges offer a wide variety of temperature settings using a ring of flames emitted from the burner.
 Unlike electric stoves—particularly the flat top models—that require the use of pans with reasonably flat bottoms, gas stoves don’t require pots and pans with a particular shape.